What can acupuncture and herbs help with?

 How do I prepare for my appointment?

-- Eat a light meal prior to treatment.
+Eat a light meal prior to treatment & skip caffeine before treatment.

-- Turn your cell phone to silent or airplane mode when you arrive.
+Turn your cell phone to silent or airplane mode for treatment.

 How many sessions will I need?